-- They also graze pastures in the same way where part will be used for grazing and part for defaecating.
+- They also graze pastures in the same way where the part will be used for grazing and part for defaecating.
 The latter will grow rank and unpalatable.

 - Donkeys browse more than horses and love the flowering heads of broad-leaved weeds.

 - Roughage, e.g. barley straw should form a large part of their diet.

 - But donkeys must not be fed excess protein or they are quick to develop founder of the foot and become lame.

 - Donkey owners are urged to avoid giving their animals bread, wheat, breakfast cereals, puffed wheat, muffins, cake, pikelets, excess grains, and all refined and processed foods.

 - Donkeys are very efficient at ring-barking trees.
 They seem to enjoy the bark as feed and the chewing and stripping as entertainment.

 - Some donkey handlers stress that you should always feed donkeys in a bucket or trough and not with your fingers as they may learn to nip fingers with their teeth.

 - Foot care is the most important feature in donkey husbandry.

 - Feet must be trimmed regularly and be kept in shape so they can always walk properly and without discomfort.